graphite-project/graphite-web/docs/tools.rst

   a simple daemon for easy stats aggregation, developed by the folks at Etsy.
   A list of forks and alternative implementations can be found at <http://joemiller.me/2011/09/21/list-of-statsd-server-implementations/>

+`Gruffalo`_
+  an asynchronous Netty based graphite proxy, for large scale installations.
+It protects Graphite from the herds of clients by minimizing context switches and interrupts; by batching and aggregating metrics.
+  Gruffalo also allows you to replicate metrics between Graphite installations for DR scenarios, for example.

 Visualization
 -------------